Work Health and Safety Regulation 2011

 (c) The plan is no longer adequate for managing asbestos or ACM at the workplace;

 (d) A health and safety representative requests a review under subsection (2);

-(e) at least once every 5 years.
+(e) At least once every 5 years.

-Safe Surveying Services are routinely appointed by a range of clients, and to assist with on-site surveys, reviews and assessments of any remaining or suspected Asbestos Containing Materials (ACM’S) in order that the Asbestos Register, and in turn a site specific Asbestos Management Plan (AMP) can be revised as required.
+We at Safe Surveying Services are routinely appointed by a range of clients, and to assist with on-site surveys, reviews and assessments of any remaining or suspected Asbestos Containing Materials (ACM’S) in order that the Asbestos Register, and in turn a site specific Asbestos Management Plan (AMP) can be revised as required.